anshuman4321/WAF/README.md

 ## Features

 - **Proxy Server**: Intercepts incoming HTTP requests and forwards them to the web server if deemed safe.
-- **Machine Learning Model**: Logistic Regression model trained to detect malicious requests.
 - **Real-Time Request Analysis**: Analyzes and classifies requests in real-time.

-## Architecture

-The architecture of the WAF is composed of the following components:

-1. **Proxy Server**: Acts as an intermediary between the client and the web server.
-2. **Request Logger**: Logs incoming requests for analysis and model training.
-3. **Feature Extractor**: Extracts relevant features from HTTP requests for ML model input.
-4. **Logistic Regression Model**: Trained model to classify requests as good or bad.
-5. **Decision Engine**: Uses the model's prediction to allow or block the request.

 ## Tech Stack